Bookmark Craft | United States Pledge of Allegiance | Flag Day Preschool Lesson Plan Activities

 To conduct these activities pieces should be decorated and cut out.

 1. Sorting/Sizing/Categorizing: Have the children sort the shapes by size.
 Have the children arrange the sorted shapes from smallest to largest.

+2. Counting: Count how many shapes in each pile/size.
 You may want to write the numbers as you count on the blank side of the template to acquaint the children with printed numbers.